10 Fundamental Tips to Improve Your Landscape Photography

 How are you leading the viewer’s eye in your images?

-Leading lines are an element of composition that help deliver impact in your photo, as shown in the example below.
+Leading lines are an element of composition that helps deliver impact in your photo, as shown in the example below.

 alt="low angle on a road alternative photography perspective leading line to the subject"